PolymerElements/app-layout/app-toolbar/README.md

 ##&lt;app-toolbar&gt;

-app-toolbar is a horizontal bar containing items that can be used for label, navigation, search and actions.
+app-toolbar is a horizontal toolbar containing items that can be used for label, navigation, search and actions.

 Example: